GorgoGerbis/GoBookProj/README.md

 # Monkey Language Interpreter

 A complete interpreter for the Monkey programming language, built from scratch in Go.
-This project demonstrates lexical analysis, recursive descent parsing, AST construction, and expression evaluation - core concepts in compiler and interpreter design.
+This project follows along with **"Writing an Interpreter in Go"** by Thorsten Ball, which teaches the fundamentals of creating an interpreter from the ground up.

+**Note**: This project is currently in development as I work through the book's concepts.
+I plan to extend it with additional features and optimizations once the core foundation is solid.

 ## What is Monkey?